bgamari/ghc-wiki-import/status/may14.md

 >
 >

-- **Continuous integration improvements** - Work on new CI systems for GHC has been slow, but thanks to the work of **Gábor Páli** and **Joachim Breitner**, GHC is now built on [ http://travis-ci.org](http://travis-ci.org) \[!TravisCI\] as well as nightly builders of a variety of flavors and machines.
+- **Continuous integration improvements** - Work on new CI systems for GHC has been slow, but thanks to the work of **Joachim Breitner** and **Gábor Páli**, GHC is now built on [ http://travis-ci.org](http://travis-ci.org) \[!TravisCI\] as well as nightly builders of a variety of flavors and machines \[Builders\].
 We're also hoping to investigate using a Continuous Integration system to help build against a stable set of selected Hackage packages, to help find issues with the releases more easily.

 - **Debian builds of GHC** - Thanks to **Joachim Breitner** and **Herbert Valerio Riedel**, GHC now has greatly improved support for Debian packaging - there is now an official Ubuntu PPA for GHC\[PPA\], as well as a dedicated Debian repository for GHC nightly builds\[DEB\]